HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 **Explanation:**

 1. `%file` loads the contents of `/etc/passwd` from the local filesystem.
-2. `%eval` creates a new parameter entity `%error` that references a non-existent file path concatenated with `%file` content.
+1. `%eval` creates a new parameter entity `%error` that references a non-existent file path concatenated with `%file` content.
-3. When the parser expands `%error`, it attempts to resolve the invalid path, triggering an error message that includes the contents of `/etc/passwd`.
+1. When the parser expands `%error`, it attempts to resolve the invalid path, triggering an error message that includes the contents of `/etc/passwd`.
-4. Note the `<!ELEMENT aa (bb'>` declaration at the end of the override — **this is the structural padding** that makes the payload syntactically valid when assembled with fonts.dtd.
-The mechanics behind it and how to derive equivalent padding for other DTDs are covered in section [Dissecting the Structural Padding](### Dissecting the Structural Padding).
+1. The structural padding `<!ELEMENT aa (bb'>` absorbs the remainder of the broken `<!ELEMENT>` declaration in `fonts.dtd`, keeping the assembled DTD syntactically valid.

 - **Step 3:** Trigger Error-Based Exfiltration:
   If the application returns error messages, the response will include something like: